rspiro9/Predicting-Housing-Sale-Price/README.md

-# King County Housing Data Analysis
+# King County Housing Data Analysis - Predicting Sales Price

 ## Purpose:
 To develop a model that can predict the price of homes in Kings County based off of the different variables that are avialable to analyze.